devops4cloud/TkTblock/README.md

 ---
 The TKTblock application has the potential to resolve many pressing issues currently facing the event industry and offers a faster way to create traceable and transferable tickets.
-It also enhances security, ensures ticket validity, and provides more control over the secondary market. with the use of blockchain technology.
+It also enhances security, ensures ticket validity, and provides more control over the secondary market.
+With the use of blockchain technology.

 ## User Journey - Customer